12 Feb Exercise and PCOS (Polycystic Ovarian Syndrome): The Facts

 Have you ever experienced menstrual abnormality or infertility?
 Do you also find yourself gaining weight unexpectedly and notice changes to the skin?
 It may be possible that you are suffering from Polycystic Ovarian Syndrome (PCOS).

-PCOS affects approx. 8% of women of child rearing age, however there are several ways in which exercise can help prevent and aide the symptoms of PCOS.
+PCOS affects approx. 8% of women, however there are several ways in which exercise can help prevent and aide the symptoms of PCOS.

-Obesity, in particular abdominal obesity often impairs the body’s response to insulin regularity, a likely marker for the development of PCOS (Thomson, Buckley and Brinkworth, 2011).
+Obesity, in particular abdominal obesity often impairs the body’s response to insulin regularity, a likely marker for the development of PCOS.

 A combination of cardiovascular aerobic exercise and resistance training is extremely beneficial for improving insulin sensitivity.
-It helps protect against the development of lifestyle diseases such as cardiovascular disease and diabetes in people with PCOS (Cuff et al., 2003).
+It helps protect against the development of lifestyle diseases such as cardiovascular disease and diabetes in people with PCOS.

 Combining high intensity resistance exercise with endurance training will improve the body’s metabolic responses and enhance muscle strength.
 A greater proportion of lean body mass will also assist in managing the body’s response to glucose in the prevention of diabetes.

-Anxiety and depression are common psychological symptoms, in up to 40% of women who are diagnosed with PCOS.
-Given the known link between obesity and depression, a reduction in weight is extremely beneficial in order to manage emotional disturbances associated with PCOS (Farrell and Antoni, 2010).
+Given the known link between obesity and depression, a reduction in weight is extremely beneficial in order to manage emotional unbalances associated with PCOS.

-Symptoms of PCOS such as acne and infertility are often what triggers a negative emotional response.
-The ability for exercise to improve or even eliminate these symptoms, may also result in positive improvements in mood and an individuals emotional state.
+Symptoms such as acne and infertility are often what triggers a negative emotional response.
+The ability for exercise to improve or even get rid of these symptoms, can result in positive improvements in mood and emotional state.